Foot stepping on a businessman.

 • What is the role of international organisations in humanitarian intervention and peacebuilding?

-• How do changes in political representation contribution to the (de)escalation of (potential conflicts)?
+• How do changes in political representation contribute to the (de)escalation of (potential conflicts)?

 • How do major global power transformations affect the likelihood of local conflict?